microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 + [Standard Search Parameters](https://www.hl7.org/fhir/search.html#all)
 + [Patient Resource Search Parameters](https://www.hl7.org/fhir/patient.html#search) (note that Resource-specific search parameters are always listed at the bottom of the "Content" tab in FHIR R4 Resource documentation)

 See the official FHIR R4 [Search](https://www.hl7.org/fhir/search.html) documentation for more information about different types of search parameters.

+For a list of all available search parameters in FHIR R4 (standard and Resource-specific), please visit [here](https://build.fhir.org/searchparameter-registry.html).

 ## FHIR Search methods
 FHIR searches can be against a specific Resource type, a specified [compartment](https://www.hl7.org/fhir/compartmentdefinition.html), or all Resources on a FHIR server.
 The simplest way to execute a search in FHIR is to use a `GET` request.
 For example, if you want to pull all patients in the FHIR server database, you could use the following request: